Cover blog imagine for three pen and ink exercises that help improve technique

 And bonus points if the artwork also tells a story and provokes an emotional response.

-A solid concept with careful composition of the elements is the first step.
-Though it is through the use of light and dark tones, grading the tones and shadows by use of contrast and effective shading techniques that the effects are accomplished with marks.
+It is through the use of light and dark tones, grading the tones and shadows by use of contrast and effective shading techniques that the effects are accomplished with marks.

 The top 10 art fundamentals for pen and ink are: